wpscholar/wp-mcp/README.md

    - Run `npm run build` to create production assets
    - Check that the `dist/` directory exists

-3. **"OpenAI Configuration Required"**
+3. **"AI Gateway configuration is missing"**
-   - Add your OpenAI API key in the plugin settings
+   - Configure your Cloudflare AI Gateway URL and token in the plugin settings
-   - Verify the API key is valid and has sufficient credits
+   - Verify your Cloudflare account has AI Gateway enabled

 4. **Chat not loading**
    - Check browser console for JavaScript errors